natenka/pyneng-book-en/docs/source/exercises/04_exercises.rst

 Task 4.2
 ~~~~~~~~~~~

-Convert *mac* string from XXXXXX:XXXX format to XXXXXX.XXXXX.XX format.
+Convert string in mac variable from XXXX:XXXX:XXXX format to
+XXXX.XXXX.XXXX format.
+Print the resulting new string to the standard output (stdout) using print.

-Restriction: All tasks must be performed using only covered topics.
+Restriction: All tasks must be done using the topics covered in this and previous
+chapters.

 .. code:: python